Yayoi Kusama: Revival: 1980s–2026

 The multi-part floating work Guidepost to the New Space, a series of rounded "humps" in fire-engine red with white polka dots, was displayed in Pandanus Lake.
 Perhaps one of Kusama's most notorious works, various versions of Narcissus Garden have been presented worldwide venues including Le Consortium, Dijon, 2000; Kunstverein Braunschweig, 2003; as part of the Whitney Biennial at Central Park, New York in 2004; and at the Jardin de Tuileries in Paris, 2010.

 Kusama continued to work as an artist in her ninth decade.
-She has harkened back to earlier work by returning to drawing and painting; her work remained innovative and multi-disciplinary, and a 2012 exhibition displayed multiple acrylic-on-canvas works.
+She harkened back to earlier work by returning to drawing and painting; her work remained innovative and multi-disciplinary, and a 2012 exhibition displayed multiple acrylic-on-canvas works.
 Also featured was an exploration of infinite space in her Infinity Mirror rooms.
 These typically involve a cube-shaped room lined in mirrors, with water on the floor and flickering lights; these features suggest a pattern of life and death.
+A 1996 residency at Mattress Factory also resulted in two of these rooms being installed, alongside Dots Obsession.
+The two infinity rooms, Infinity Dots Mirrored Room and Repetitive Vision, remain on view.

-In 2015–2016, the first retrospective exhibition in Scandinavia, curated by Marie Laurberg, travelled to four major museums in the region, opening at Louisiana Museum of Modern Art in Denmark and continuing to Henie Onstad Kunstsenter Museum, Norway; Moderna Museet in Sweden, and Helsinki Art Museum in Finland.
+From 2015 to 2016, the first retrospective exhibition in the Nordic countries, curated by Marie Laurberg, travelled to four major museums in the region, opening at Louisiana Museum of Modern Art in Denmark and continuing to Henie Onstad Kunstsenter Museum in Norway, Moderna Museet in Sweden, and Helsinki Art Museum in Finland.
 This major show contained more than 100 objects and large-scale mirror room installations.
 It presented several early works that had not been shown to the public since they were first created, including a presentation of Kusama's experimental fashion design from the 1960s.